tobyzerner/json-api-server/README.md

     });
 ```

-If your attribute corresponds to some other form of data storage rather than a simple property on your model, you can use the `save` method to provide a closure to be run _after_ your model is saved:
+If your field corresponds to some other form of data storage rather than a simple property on your model, you can use the `save` method to provide a closure to be run _after_ your model is saved:

 ```php
 $schema->attribute('locale')